htc36/SENG201-Project/README.txt

       clicking the run button on top left

 IV.
 Credits:
-    - All photos were taken from https://unsplash.com
+    - All photos were taken from https://unsplash.com.
+All photos published on Unsplash can be used for free
     - All consumables images were made by Kenzie Tandun

 Have lots of fun, captain.